Market Analysis

 Demand for high quality apartments in Berlin remains strong.

-The EUR 19,200 per sqm figure is an extreme outlier.
-But it shapes perceptions and willingness to pay in the premium segment.
+The EUR 19,200 per sqm record is an extreme outlier, but it shapes perceptions and willingness to pay in the premium segment.
 For owners in prime locations, it signals substantial value appreciation.
-For investors, Berlin is a market with high potential but rising entry costs.
+For investors, Berlin offers high potential at rising entry costs.

 Low interest rates, strong population growth, and Berlin's increasing economic weight continue to drive the market.
-The question is how sustainable this momentum will be in mid range locations as well.
+Whether the momentum carries into mid-range locations is the open question.
+Owners considering a sale in prime locations should benchmark today's pricing together with a Berlin real estate agent.